 All letters must be submitted via AMCAS.
 During the AMCAS application process, there will be a section asking for your letter of recommendation information.
-Please note that we cannot accept letters via any means except AMCAS.
+Please note that the UW School of Medicine and Public Health cannot accept letters via any means except AMCAS.

 We will accept the following letter collection formats, provided they are submitted through AMCAS.
 You need to choose only one of these formats.

 One committee letter and one individual letter from a nonacademic source

 - A committee letter is a letter authored by a pre-health committee or pre-health advisor and intended to present your institution’s evaluation of you as an applicant.
 A committee letter may or may not include additional letters written in support of your application.

 One letter packet

 - This packet should include letters from three faculty members and a letter from a nonacademic source.
 A letter packet is a packet or set of letters assembled and distributed by your institution, often by the institution’s career center.

 - Three academic letters of recommendation from faculty members and a fourth nonacademic letter from a mentor.
 An individual letter refers to a letter authored by, or representing, a single letter writer.
 If you have already included a nonacademic letter within either a committee letter or a letter packet, you do not need to add a separate AMCAS letter request entry for the nonacademic letter.

 Academic letters may be from faculty members in any discipline.